Our Commitment to Steward Corn Rootworm-Protected Traits

 There are geographical pockets of heavy rootworm infestation in fields where there is a long history of corn-on-corn plantings.
 In these fields, farmers may see intense rootworm pressure that can overwhelm plants, leading to damage and some surviving insects.
 In the limited cases where our products are impacted, we work closely with farmers to better understand what they are seeing and provide recommendations to reduce rootworm populations, limit rootworm damage and enable insect resistance management on their fields, as well as their entire farms.

-In 2012, the success of our best management practices overwhelmingly demonstrated that farmers can easily and practically manage field-localized cases of unexpected damage through both proactive and reactive measures.
-In addition, we saw a decline in performance inquiries related to rootworm damage in 2012 compared with 2011.
-These performance inquiries continued to be clearly isolated and continued to represent less than 0.2 percent of the acres that were planted to Monsanto’s corn rootworm technology in 2012.
+In 2013, the success of our best management practices overwhelmingly demonstrated that farmers can easily and practically manage field-localized cases of unexpected damage through both proactive and reactive measures.
+The performance inquiries continued to be clearly isolated and continued to represent less than 0.2 percent of the acres that were planted to Monsanto’s corn rootworm technology in 2013.

 "What about Resistance?" and Other Common Questions